dhirajwagh1612/Important-python-scripts/README.md

 step 4 - choose message to show after hide our file step 5 - hide message using .hide function step 6 - check the script text

+6. Test Internet speed using python using speedtest module